A1exxander/KVM-Spoofing/README.md

 # KVM-Spoofing-
 A guide for spoofing KVM and making it undetectable

 Hello.
-This is a report of a KVM guide I wrote about a year ago where I made my Kernel based virtual machine undetectable.
+This is a repost of a KVM guide I wrote about a year ago where I made my Kernel based virtual machine undetectable.
 This guide has been used by thousands of users across multiple sites, such as Reddit, Malware Anaylsis, Gaming, and anti-cheat reverse engineering sites.
 I decided it was worth a repost and update because even a year later, I occasionally still get asked about it.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To start off, lets start by modifying some strings in the QEMU source code.